AdaCore/spark2014/docs/ug/spark_2014.rst

    procedure Extract (A : in out My_Array; J : Integer; V : out Value) with
      Post => (if J in A'Range then V = A'Old(J));

-In some cases, the above rewriting is not possible, but it is correct to evaluate the expression on subprogram entry, for example:
+In some cases, though, this transformation is not possible but it is still correct to evaluate the expression on subprogram entry, for example:

 .. code-block:: ada